Every small business owner has a lot to do but little time to accomplish everything.

 How you can start today: You can start by making sure that you set aside sufficient time every month or quarter to assess and develop your strategy.

-We made a mistake when we first launched crowdspring by focusing solely on day-to-day activities.
+When we first launched crowdspring, we made a mistake by focusing solely on day-to-day activities.
 Because we were swamped, we didn’t set aside sufficient time to develop a strategy.
 We mistakenly assumed that our daily decisions were executing our strategy (but we later realized they were not).

 When you develop a strategy, you’ll want to focus on your goals (it’s impossible to develop a strategy if you don’t understand your goals).
 Assess your product/service offerings and determine whether you need to expand or reduce the number of products/services you offer.
 Some questions you might ask about your business: